-General biological principles that can be applied by architects comprise integration instead of additive construction, optimization of the whole instead of maximization of a single component feature, multi-functionality instead of monofunctionality, and energy efficiency and development via trial-and-error processes.
-Systematic technology transfer from bionanotechnology to architecture thereby becomes generally accessible (Figure 1).
+General principles that can be applied by architects comprise integration instead of additive construction, optimization of the whole instead of maximization of a single component feature, multi-functionality instead of monofunctionality, and energy efficiency and development via trial-and-error processes.
+Systematic technology transfer from bionanotechnology to architecture thereby becomes generally accessible (Fig. 1).

 Terminology.
-As in many other fields, for example information technology, the interpretation of the term "architecture" is extended here from the initial building construction related one to the interpretation of a general system and construction principle, adaptable to any technical discipline.
+As in many other fields, for example information technology, the interpretation of the term "architecture" was extended from the initial building construction related to the interpretation of a general system and construction principle, adaptable to any technical discipline.